 Past participants are encouraged to come and bring colleagues to this expanded two-day event with a new location, new field trip and Level 2 labs.
 Please note: This workshop is geared toward middle and high school teachers.
 The content covered is above the level of elementary grades science and elementary teachers should not register.

 Day 1 and 2: Labs for Level 1 and Level 2 (returning academy attendees)

-- Introduction to Gel Electrophoresis
+Introduction to Gel Electrophoresis

-- Moving Genes: The Connection to Crop Production
+Moving Genes: The Connection to Crop Production

-- New Food Science Labs
+New Food Science Labs

 Industry Speakers including Field Agronomist, Soybean Researcher, Business & Communications, Ag Production and others

 Each teacher will receive over $300 worth of classroom lab supplies.
 18 hours of contact time will be awarded for the 2 day workshop and 1 hour of graduate credit from Ashland University is available for $175.